tomsim/shaff/README.md

     -b to save blocks as separate files
-    -lN to limit length of matches (default value is 4 for SHAFF0 and 2 for SHAFF1/2) -xHH to set prefix byte other than FF (applicable only to SHAFF0 file format) -e to set default table for English (applicable only to SHAFF2 file format)
+    -lN to limit length of matches (default value is 4 for SHAFF0 and 2 for SHAFF1/2) -xHH to set prefix byte other than FF (applicable only to SHAFF0 file format) -e to set default table for English text (applicable only to SHAFF2 file format)

 Decoding options:
     -d to decode compressed SHAFF file to file